Small Business Opportunities (Region 1)

 The New England Region's Office of Small Business Utilization (OSBU) serves as GSA's regional liaison and advocate for small businesses within Connecticut, Maine, Massachusetts, New Hampshire, Rhode Island and Vermont.
 As an advocate for small business owners, it is the mission of the OSBU to promote increased access to GSA's nationwide procurement opportunities.

-GSA, like all federal agencies, has procurement preference goals for contracting with small businesses, see the Federal Acquisition Regulation (FAR) Subpart 19 - Small Business Programs.
+GSA, like all federal agencies, has procurement preference goals for contracting with small businesses.
 Procurement preference goals are a performance measure that GSA strives to achieve through its various programs.

 - Small Business (SB)